magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-config-nginx.md

 *	[Step 2: Set up nginx as a proxy](#es-ws-secure-nginx-proxy)

 ### Step 1: Specify additional configuration files in your global `nginx.conf` {#es-ws-secure-nginx-conf}
-Make sure your global `nginx.conf` contains the following line so it loads the other configuration files discussed in the following sections:
+Make sure your global `/etc/nginx/nginx.conf` contains the following line so it loads the other configuration files discussed in the following sections:

 	include /etc/nginx/conf.d/*.conf;

-By default, the global configuration is located as follows:

-*	CentOS: `/etc/nginx/nginx.conf`
-*	Ubuntu: TBD

 ### Step 2: Set up nginx as a proxy {#es-ws-secure-nginx-proxy}
 This section discusses how to specify who can access the nginx server.